 \item For additive binary cost functions, we propose the Compelled-Greedy Algorithm (Algorithm \ref{alg: indivisible_suppermodular+binary}) to compute a complete allocation that simultaneously satisfies EF1, MMS, and min-USC.

-\item For supermodular binary cost functions, we prove that no deterministic algorithm can compute a complete allocation that is $\alpha$-EF1, $\alpha$-MMS, or $\alpha$-min-USC for any $\alpha \geq 1$.
+For supermodular binary cost functions, we prove that no deterministic algorithm can compute a complete allocation that is $\alpha$-EF1 (or $\alpha$-MMS or $\alpha$-min-USC) for any $\alpha \geq 1$.

-\item When two agents have additive bi-valued cost functions, we design the Adapted Chores Envy-Graph Procedures (Algorithm \ref{alg: two_agents_ef1_mms_chores}) to compute an allocation that satisfies completeness, $2$-EF1, and $\frac{5}{3}$-MMS.
-Further, we show that no deterministic algorithm can guarantee a complete allocation that is $\alpha$-EF1 for any $\alpha<2$ or $\beta$-MMS for any $\beta<\frac{3}{2}$, and no deterministic algorithm can guarantee a complete allocation that is $\alpha$-EF1 or $\beta$-MMS, and $\gamma$-min-USC for any $\alpha, \gamma \geq 1$ and $\beta<2$.
+\item When two agents have additive personalized bi-valued cost functions, we design the Adapted Chores Envy-Graph Procedure (Algorithm \ref{alg: two_agents_ef1_mms_chores}) to compute an allocation that satisfies completeness, $2$-EF1, and $\frac{5}{3}$-MMS.
+Further, we show that no deterministic algorithm can guarantee a complete allocation that is $\alpha$-EF1 for any $\alpha<2$ or $\beta$-MMS for any $\beta<\frac{3}{2}$, and no deterministic algorithm can guarantee a complete allocation that is $\alpha$-EF1 (or $\beta$-MMS) and $\gamma$-min-USC for any $\alpha, \gamma \geq 1$ and $\beta<2$.

-\item When one agent has the additive bi-valued cost function and the remaining agents have additive binary cost functions, we design the Adapted-Chores-Picking Algorithm (Algorithm \ref{alg: binary_bivalued_ef1_mms_chores}) to compute an allocation that simultaneously satisfies completeness, EF1 and MMS.
-Further, no deterministic algorithm can compute a complete allocation that is $\alpha$-EF1 or MMS guarantee $\beta$-min-USC for any $\alpha, \beta \geq 1$. \end{itemize}
+\item When one agent has the additive personalized bi-valued cost function and the remaining agents have additive binary cost functions, we design the Adapted-Chores-Picking Algorithm (Algorithm \ref{alg: binary_bivalued_ef1_mms_chores}) to compute an allocation satisfying completeness, EF1, and MMS.
+Further, no deterministic algorithm can compute a complete allocation that is $\alpha$-EF1 (or MMS) and $\beta$-min-USC for any $\alpha, \beta \geq 1$. \end{itemize}